Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Experiments

 \section{Experiments}

-\textbf{Pretraining datasets.} \ours is pretrained on a diverse corpus of EEG recordings drawn from multiple large-scale and task-specific sources: the entire Temple University Hospital EEG Corpus \cite{obeid2016tuh}, NMT \cite{khan_nmt_2022}, , \href{https://eegdash.org/}{EEGDash} (a filtered aggregation of OpenNeuro EEG datasets), the Healthy Brain Network (HBN) \cite{shirazi2024hbn}, and several MOABB BCI datasets \cite{chevallier_largest_2024}.
+\textbf{Pretraining datasets.} \ours is pretrained on a diverse corpus of EEG recordings drawn from multiple large-scale and task-specific sources: the Temple University Hospital EEG Corpus \citep{obeid2016tuh}, NMT \citep{khan_nmt_2022}, \href{https://eegdash.org/}{EEGDash} (a filtered aggregation of OpenNeuro EEG datasets), the Healthy Brain Network (HBN) \citep{shirazi2024hbn}, and several MOABB BCI datasets \citep{chevallier_largest_2024}.
 All datasets are converted into fixed-length chunks using a consistent preprocessing pipeline.
-After filtering and quality control, the final pretraining corpus contains 913,314 samples totaling 29,109 hours of EEG, spanning 20,940 subjects (summed across datasets) and 17 distinct channel topologies.
+After filtering and quality control, the final pretraining corpus contains 913,314 samples totaling 29,109 hours of EEG, spanning 20,940 subjects and 17 distinct channel topologies.
 This mixture spans a wide range of tasks, montages, and acquisition settings.
-Further details regarding preprocessing etc. are provided in Appendix~\cref{seec:pretraining-data}.
-To enable a realistic evaluation of out-of-distribution generalization, we make sure to exclude datasets commonly used in downstream EEG benchmarks.
+To prevent leakage into downstream evaluation, we exclude datasets used in EEG-Bench evaluation and remove TUH subjects appearing in downstream validation or test sets; further details are provided in Appendix~\cref{seec:pretraining-data}.

-\textbf{Implementation Details.} We train the model for 100{,}000 steps with an effective sample batch size of 512, distributed across two NVIDIA L40S GPUs.
+\textbf{Implementation Details.} Both variants use an effective sample batch size of 512, distributed across two NVIDIA L40S GPUs.
 Input sequences are generated by random sampling 16-second crops from the available 120-second recording segments.
 Comprehensive hyperparameters and optimization details are provided in \cref{sec:pretraining-details}.
-We present two variants of \ours: \ourss, and \oursf. \ourss was only trained on 10\% (3K hours) of the total training dataset for 10K steps (sampled equally from all the datasets in the mix). \oursf was trained on all 30K hours for 100K steps.
+We present two variants of \ours: \ourss, and \oursf. \ourss was trained on 10\% (3K hours) of the total training dataset for 10K steps (sampled equally from all datasets in the mix). \oursf was trained on all 30K hours for 20K steps.